github/developer.github.com/content/v3/repos.md

 {{#tip}}

-This endpoint may return data that is a few hours old.
+Contributors data is cached for performance reasons.
+This endpoint may return information that is a few hours old.

 {{/tip}}